-As a school we use an approach based on ‘Thrive’ practice.
+As a school we endeavour to support children's emotional well being and use an approach based on ‘Thrive’ practice.

-Thrive is a specialist intervention programme that supports children with their emotional health, well-being and social skills; all of which are needed for learning to take place.
-Thrive is based on up to date brain science and research into child development.
+This approach supports children with their emotional health, well-being and social skills; all of which are needed for learning to take place.
+It is based on up to date brain science and research into child development.
 The training we have had over the last few years has helped the staff in our school to adapt their approach to individual children to build self-esteem, well-being and positive behaviour.

 “The Thrive Approach believes that every child needs to feel that they belong, that they matter and that they are valued for their unique qualities.”